Can a Spouse Joint Account Be Garnished?

 Not all community property states will let a creditor garnish your separate account.
 That will depend on whether your state's laws make you liable for your spouse's debts.

-Some community property states provide for sharing of property, but not for sharing of debts.
-For instance, while Texas is a community property state, creditors cannot garnish your account for your spouse's debt if you did not share the account with your spouse.
+Some community property states provide for the sharing of property, but not for the sharing of debts.
+For instance, while Texas is a community property state, creditors can't garnish your account for your spouse's debt if you didn't share the account with your spouse.
 That means your account is protected so long as your spouse doesn't make contributions into the account or take withdrawals from it.

 Tenants by the Entireties States